-Quarterly Meetings are a statutory requirement and are open to the public.
-In addition, the Conservators facilitate a consultative group made up of user groups and biological recorders and liaison meetings with our primary funders Reigate and Banstead Borough Council both of which are held quarterly.
+Quarterly Meetings will continue to be held by the Banstead Conservators.
+In addition to Quarterly Meetings, the Conservators facilitate a Banstead Commons Consultative Group made up of user groups and biological recorders.

-A programme of public engagement opportunities are held each year and include guided walks, family bioblitz days and presentations to local groups and societies.
+A programme of public engagement opportunities are held each year and include guided walks, education and engagement events and presentations are given to local groups and societies.
+Banstead Commons Conservators manage practical work parties for volunteers to get involved in local conservation work on the Commons.